 - 1.4.
 Ethnology and Ethnography in Anthropology, Level III—eHRAF assignment: group presentation/individual paper, by Dianna Shandy.

 - 1.5.
-Overview of Cultures and Ethnic Groups, Level I—General topics regarding cultures, by Christiane Cunnar.
+Overview of Cultures and Ethnic Groups, Level I—General topics with focus on eHRAF’s Browse Cultures > Culture Summaries, by Christiane Cunnar.

 - 1.6.
 Soc.
 Anthro: Short Paper on Basis of Marriage and Arranging a Marriage, Level II, by Brad R. Huber